aimms/how-to/Articles/599/599-Integrating-Python-Service-with-AIMMS-Client.rst

 * AIMMS Data Exchange library, especially the generation of OpenAPI clients, and

-* AIMMS Cloud, especially the new feature to launch additional services
+* AIMMS Cloud, especially the feature to launch additional services

 make connecting a Python service to an AIMMS app, and subsequently deploying the combo, relatively straightforward.